Southampton F.C.: Stadium and training facilities

+The club's first home ground was the Antelope Ground from 1887 to 1896.
+Followed by the County Cricket Ground from 1896 to 1898.

+From 1898 to 2001, Southampton played their home games at The Dell.
+The purpose-built stadium was redeveloped a number of times through its 103-year history, with two of the stands being completely rebuilt after fires and in 1950 it became the first ground in England to have permanent floodlighting installed.
+Following the Taylor report, The Dell was converted to an all-seater stadium and, with a capacity of approximately 15,000, became the smallest ground in England's top-flight, precipitating a move to a new home.

 St Mary's Stadium has been home to the Saints since August 2001.
 It has a capacity of 32,689 and is one of only a handful of stadia in Europe to meet UEFA's Four Star criteria.
 The stadium has also been host to a number of international games.
 The ground's record attendance is 32,363, set in a game between Southampton and Coventry City in April 2012.

-From 1898 to 2001, Southampton played their home games at The Dell.
-The purpose-built stadium was redeveloped a number of times through its 103-year history, with two of the stands being completely rebuilt after fires and in 1950 it became the first ground in England to have permanent floodlighting installed.
-Following the Taylor report, The Dell was converted to an all-seater stadium and, with a capacity of approximately 15,000, became the smallest ground in England's top-flight, precipitating a move to a new home.
-Prior to The Dell, the club's home grounds were the Antelope Ground, from 1887 to 1896, and the County Cricket Ground, from 1896 to 1898.

 The club's training facilities, Staplewood Campus, are located in Marchwood on the edge of the New Forest.
 The current facilities were opened in November 2014, at a cost of circa £40m.
 The main building was named after the club's late owner, Markus Liebherr.

-For the 2012–13 season until the end of the 2013–14 season, the club agreed a deal with Eastleigh F.C., currently of the Conference South, for the use of their stadium, Ten Acres, for The Saints' U21 team fixtures.
-This continues a partnership with Eastleigh that has lasted for the last decade.
-This partnership though ended and Southampton's youth teams continued to play at Staplewood and St. Mary's until the 2019–20 season when some U23 cup games were to be played at A.F.C.
-Totton's Testwood Stadium, where Southampton F.C.
-Women play their home matches.
+For the 2012–13 season, until the end of the 2013–14 season, the club agreed a deal with Eastleigh, then of the Conference South, for the use of their stadium, Ten Acres, for The Saints' U21 team fixtures.
+This continued a partnership with Eastleigh that had lasted for nearly a decade.
+This partnership, though, ended and Southampton's youth teams continued to play at Staplewood and St. Mary's until the 2019–20 season when some U23 cup games were to be played at Totton's Testwood Stadium, where Southampton Women had played their league home matches.

 Rivalries

-The South Coast Derby is the name given to matches between the Saints and their fierce nearby rivals, Portsmouth F.C., from the city of the same name, 19 miles (31 km) from Southampton.
-The South Coast derbies are also referred to as the Hampshire Derby.
+The South Coast Derby is the name given to matches between the Saints and their fierce nearby rivals, Portsmouth, from the city of the same name, 19 miles (31 km) from Southampton.
+The south coast derbies are also referred to as the Hampshire derby.
 Including Southern League games, there have been 71 games between the two clubs, with Southampton winning 35 and Portsmouth 21.